 Financial Implications

-Failure to change hard hats promptly in a timely fashion can have serious economic consequences for companies.
-As per the National Safety Council, the typical cost for a work-related injury is $39,000 in direct expenses and $1.4 million in indirect costs.
-The cost of replacing regular hard hats is insignificant compared to the possibility of fees associated with injuries sustained in the workplace.
+Failure to change hard hats promptly can have serious economic consequences for companies.
+According to the National Safety Council, the typical cost for a work-related injury is $39,000 in direct expenses and $1.4 million in indirect costs.
+The cost of replacing regular hard hats is insignificant compared to the possibility of fees associated with workplace injuries.

 Legal Consequences